Hysterosalpingography is a special x-ray using dye to look at the womb (uterus) and fallopian tubes.

 Abnormal results may be due to:

-After the test, report any signs or symptoms of infection to your health care provider immediately.
+After the test, tell your health care provider right away if you have any signs or symptoms of infection.
 These include foul-smelling vaginal discharge, pain, or fever.

 HSG; Uterosalpingography; Hysterogram; Uterotubography

-Updated by: David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc. and Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Redmond, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
+Updated by: Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.